 We consider some of the main benefit rules that apply to directors and employees.
-If your business is in the London area or you are employed in the area we, at Tish Press & Company, can advise you on the benefit rules.
+If your business is in the Shenfield area or you are employed in the area we, at Tish Press & Company, can advise you on the benefit rules.

 Today the remuneration of many directors and employees comprises a package of salary and benefits.